 Welcome to MKVIS

-Aloha!
-Welcome to the Onizuka Center for International Astronomy Visitor Information Station on Maunakea, at 19°45′33″N Latitude and 155°27′22″W Longitude.
+The Onizuka Center for International Astronomy Visitor Information Station is located on Maunakea, at19°45′33″N Latitude and 155°27′22″W Longitude.

 FAQ (Frequently Asked Questions)